rrwick/Porechop/README.md

 ### Barcode demultiplexing

-In addition to trimming barcodes off reads, Porechop can demultiplex the reads into bins based on which barcode was found.
-This is done by using the `-b` option, which specifies an output directory for the trimmed reads (each barcode in a separate file).
+Porechop can also demultiplex the reads into bins based on which barcode was found.
+This is done by using the `-b` option, which specifies an output directory for the trimmed reads (each barcode in a separate file), instead of `-o`.

-Reads are only assigned to a barcode bin if the barcode match is strong enough (default 75%, change with `--barcode_threshold`) and sufficiently better than the second-best barcode match (default 5% better, change with `--barcode_diff`).
+Reads are only assigned to a barcode bin if the match is strong enough (default 75%, change with `--barcode_threshold`) and sufficiently better than the second-best barcode match (default 5% better, change with `--barcode_diff`).
 E.g. with default settings, if barcode NB01 was found at 79% identity and NB02 was found at 76% identity, the read will not be assigned to a barcode bin because the results were too close.
-But if you used `--barcode_diff 1`, then that read would be assigned to the NB01 bin.
+But if you used `--barcode_diff 1`, then that read _would_ be assigned to the NB01 bin.

-Porechop looks for barcodes are the start and end of each read.
-If the best match at the start is different from the best match at the end, then the read will not be in a barcode bin (might indicate a chimeric read).
-By default, Porechop will bin reads where only one barcode match is found (e.g. NB01 at the read start, no barcode at the read end).
+Porechop looks for barcodes at the start and end of each read.
+If the best start-read match is different from the best end-read match, then the read will not be put in a barcode bin (this could be caused by a chimeric read).
+By default, Porechop will bin reads where only one barcode match is found (e.g. NB01 at the read start, nothing at the read end).
 If you use the `--require_two_barcodes` option, Porechop will be more stringent and only assign reads to a barcode bin which have a barcode match at their start _and_ end.
-Also, the `--discard_middle` option is always active when demultiplexing barcoded reads (because the pieces of chimeric reads likely belong in separate bins).
+Also, the `--discard_middle` option is always active when demultiplexing barcoded reads (because the pieces of chimeric reads may belong in separate bins).

 Usage examples:
-* __Default options__:<br>
+* __Default settings__:<br>
 `porechop -i input_reads.fastq.gz -b output_dir`
-* __Stringent binning__ (more reads in 'none' bin but fewer misclassified reads):<br>
+* __Stringent binning__ (more reads in 'none' bin but low risk of misclassified reads):<br>
 `porechop -i input_reads.fastq.gz -b output_dir --barcode_threshold 85 --require_two_barcodes`
-* __Lenient binning__ (fewer reads in 'none' bin but more misclassified reads):<br>
+* __Lenient binning__ (fewer reads in 'none' bin but higher risk of misclassification):<br>
 `porechop -i input_reads.fastq.gz -b output_dir --barcode_threshold 60 --barcode_diff 1`